You must be an admin on a Starter, Team, or Business plan to acces the Admin Console.

 - Monitor their account's billing information and invoices

-- Check plan members' Dashlane security scores for passwords stored in their Business Space
+- Check plan members' Dashlane security scores

 - Review each plan member's Password Health score